yoko-vicky/Movisearch/README.md

 e.g. $ git clone https://github.com/yourUsername/yourProjectName
 7. Press Enter.
 Your local copy will be created.
 8. To run the server in your local environment, run `npm start`
+9. To run the tests, run `npm test`

 ## Author